An Environment Volunteer in Panama: A Chat with Arabella

 4. What moments or interactions stand out during your service?

 Although I didn’t grow up religious, here I enjoy going to church to say hello to community members and participate.
-Since our community is so small, people know each other very well, and I like to see how they live and interact with each other because it’s wholesome.
-Seeing the sense of community here has given me a lot of time to reevaluate or ponder things in American society, and this one.
+Since our community is so small, people know each other very well, and I like to see how they greet and speak to each other because it’s wholesome.
+Seeing the sense of

 Here, there is a 96-year-old community member who is still as smart as a whip and cracks jokes.
 The first time I spoke with him, I was amazed that his health was so good for his age.
 Getting to know him and other elders in the community has made me see aging in a different light.
 I think Panamanian society and culture make more space for aging than American society does, and having that kind of social support network for our elders is incredibly important for their health.

-It made me think about how deeply social support networks run, the mental health crisis in the States, and what we can learn from Panamanian culture about community, happiness, and health.
+It made me think about how deeply social support networks run, the mental health crisis in the United States, and what we can learn from Panamanian culture about community, happiness, and health.

 Surprises and Challenges